-This information includes the Jewish history of these cities, and the contact information and locations of local Jewish institutes like museums, synagogues, kosher restaurants, community centers and more.
+The brochure maps out where to go and what to see, breaking down what each city has to offer.
+This information includes the Jewish history of these cities, and the contact information and locations of local Jewish institutes like museums, synagogues, kosher restaurants, community centers, and more.
 It is available in both English and Italian online.

-The brochure is full of unique travel tips and information about Jewish culture, Jewish life and places of interest to Jewish travelers, as part of a global travel campaign being launched by the GNBT specifically aimed at travelers with Jewish heritage.
+The brochure is full of unique travel tips and information about Jewish culture, Jewish life, and places of interest to Jewish travelers, as part of a global travel campaign being launched by the GNTB specifically aimed at travelers with Jewish heritage.

 Do Jewish travelers want to visit Germany?

 According to Carter, GNTB statistics show that Jewish travelers are not hesitant about traveling there–quite the opposite, actually.
 Over the past year, they registered an increase of 15.4% from Israel, and Carter says that Germany is an increasingly popular travel destination, especially for younger Israeli travelers.